Metro Ride to Raise Autism Awareness

 A– At Niratar Prayas we do take children for outdoor activities like gym, swimming pool and play areas.
 But this long activity for awareness was first of its own.
 All the children enjoyed immensely.
 They happily plunged into snacks and dancing.

-Read more inspirational stories here.
+Read more inspirational success stories here.

 Q- Your outlook towards increasing these interactive activities ?